Age Optimal Sampling Under Unknown Delay Statistics: Acknowledgement

 \section{Acknowledgement}

-It is a pleasure to thank Prof. Yin Sun for pointing out the ODE approach for the proof of Theorem~\ref{thm:converge}, Prof. Yuhao Wang for discussions on the proof of Theorem~\ref{thm:esterror} and Mr. Hengjie Yang for a careful proofreading of the draft.
+It is a pleasure to thank Prof. Yin Sun for pointing out the ODE approach for the proof of Theorem~\ref{thm:converge} and for insightful suggestions on Theorem~\ref{thm-converse}, Prof. Yuhao Wang for discussions on the proof of Theorem~\ref{thm:esterror} and Dr. Hengjie Yang for a careful proofreading of the draft.

 \appendices